 If only there was a way to magically bypass the detox and withdrawal phase of recovery.
 But until some brilliant inventor creates a magic pill that can allow a person to leapfrog over the suffering of detox, there is the detox, an absolute necessity when alcohol is the substance involved.

-It is widely understood that people with an alcohol dependency who want to enter recovery should undergo a medically supervised detox.
+It is widely understood that people with an alcohol dependency who want to enter recovery should undergo a supervised detox.
 There is good reason for this guidance, as the effects of coming off alcohol can produce highly unpredictable, even dangerous, symptoms.
-Trained detox specialists are prepared to intervene should such symptoms arise and result in a medical emergency.
+Trained detox specialists are prepared to intervene should such symptoms arise and result in an emergency.

 Alcoholism continues to lead the rehab admissions in America.
 While the opioid crisis has captured the national headlines, in reality alcohol addiction represents 80% of the individuals suffering from a substance use disorder, according to the Substance Abuse and Mental Health Services Alliance.

 There is a strong genetic component to the disease, with over 50% of Americans having a family history of alcoholism.
 In addition to genetics, neuroscience research is beginning to identify the chemical effects of alcohol on the brain structures.
 Using MRI and PET imaging, scientists are able to literally see the impact of alcoholism on the human brain.
 According to the National Institute on Alcohol Abuse and Alcoholism, a method called event-related potentials (ERP) has allowed researchers to identify markers that appear in the brains of alcoholics and their children, becoming a useful tool for identifying individuals at risk for alcoholism.

 Other potential risk factors for developing an alcohol use disorder include alcohol being introduced at an early age, psychological factors, such as a co-occurring mental health disorder, poorly formed coping skills or a lack of resilience, or stressful life events.

 Importance of a Residential Detox